Infiniti QX80: First facelift (2015)

 The 2015 model year QX80 arrived at the 2014 New York International Auto Show with a mid-generational refresh, receiving new headlights and taillights with new front and rear fascias, restyled bi-xenon HID projector headlamps with LED daytime running lights, front LED turn signals (located on front bumper with new LED fog lights), new wheel designs (including a new 22-inch forged-aluminum version), three new exterior colors, and a number of interior refinements.
 The new flagship trim level for 2015 is the QX80 Limited, which features all the QX80 packages and optional equipment available on other trim levels as standard, as well as standard Intelligent All Wheel Drive (AWD), and restyled LED clear lens taillights instead of the LED red lens taillights.
 However, the Limited trim level is not available with the second row bench seating which increases the passenger capability from 7 seats to 8 seats.
 Naoyuki Ohkoshi was responsible for exterior design work on the facelift QX80 in 2012.

-As of 2017, the QX80 was available in the United States (including all US territories), Canada, Mexico, China (including Macau and Hong Kong), the GCC markets, Russia, Ukraine, Azerbaijan, South Korea, Dominican Republic, Guam, Panama, Australia, New Zealand, Indonesia, Malaysia, Singapore, and Vietnam.
+As of 2017, the QX80 was available in the United States (including all US territories), Canada, Mexico, China (including Macau and Hong Kong), the GCC (Arab) markets, Russia, Ukraine, Armenia, Georgia, South Korea, Dominican Republic, Guam, Panama, Australia, New Zealand, Indonesia, Malaysia, Singapore, and Vietnam.
 A RHD version was available in some markets as part of the facelift in late 2014.

 In late 2016, the 2017 Armada was released and it switched to the Y62 Patrol body, so the Armada is once again a mechanical twin of the QX80 (formerly QX56) since the 2010 model years.